msh2481/LanguageTransfer/main.typ

 - Baseline: no pretraining, but mean and std matched to pretrained model
 - Nested dependencies: `<1 <2 <3 3> 2> 1>`
 - Flat shuffle: `<0 <3 3> <1 <2 1> 2> 0> <8 <7 7> <9 9> <6 6> 8> ...`
+- Grammar induction: (have both recursive and context-free components): `A B A C A B A # a x b b a x c a x ...`

 *L2*:
 - Everything from L1